greenwyrt/plover2CAT/docs/reference/docks.md

 `Ignore All` will ignore this result in other parts of the document, only for the session.

 `Change` will change the detected result to the highlighted choice among the suggestions.

+### Steno Search

+This tab is used to search for the most similar outlines to the selected outline, based on edit distance.

+### Text to Speech

+This tab contains the settings for using the operating system's text to speech.

+Engine, language, voice are selections dependent on what the operating system provides.

+Volume, rate, and pitch are also dependent on the voice provided as voices may differ in their base rates.

+`Play` starts the synthesis of the audio starting at cursor position.

+`Pause` pauses audio if the option is available.

+`Resume` resumes audio if the option is available.

+`Stop` stops audio synthesis.